MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/track-kpis-with-power-bi-metrics.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="track-your-business-kpis-with-power-bi-metrics"></a>Track your business KPIs with Power BI metrics
+# Track your business KPIs with Power BI metrics

 If you use Power BI on [!INCLUDE[prod_short](includes/prod_short.md)] data, it's easy to track KPIs or metrics that are important to you.